Thousands of activists expected in Chicago for Democratic convention to call for Gaza ceasefire

 “We’re going to make sure that people have their First Amendment rights protected, that they can do that in a safe way," Mayor Brandon Johnson told The Associated Press in a recent interview.

-Activist Hy Thurman protested and was arrested at the infamous 1968 convention, which is best remembered for brutal clashes between police and protesters opposing the Vietnam War.
+Activist Hy Thurman protested and was arrested at the infamous 1968 convention.
 The 74-year-old now lives in Alabama but plans to come to Chicago to protest the war in Gaza.

 “It’s extremely personal for me," he said.
 “I see parallels.”